yashodip05/FinPay-Analytics-Dashboard/README.md

 👉 LICENSE

 👤 Author
-Created by: Yash Kamble
+Created by: Yashodip Kamble
 If you found this useful, please ⭐ star the repository!

 ⭐ Want to Support?
 Star the repo
-Share on LinkedIn & tag @Yash Kamble
+Share on LinkedIn & tag @Yashodip Kamble
 Fork & build your own version